 A company director is under a fiduciary duty to act in the interests of the company.
 This means that each act of the directors must provide a "benefit" (whether direct or indirect) to the company.
 Corporate benefit is analysed on a company-by-company basis.
-Best practice is for the perceived benefits to be recorded in the security-provider's board minutes.
+The best practice is to record the perceived benefits in the security provider's board minutes.
 A unanimous shareholder resolution may validate a transaction that would otherwise fall outside the scope of the directors' powers.
-If directors are in any doubt as to whether an act would provide a corporate benefit, they should, therefore, obtain shareholders' approval.
+If directors doubt whether an act would provide a corporate benefit, they should, therefore, obtain shareholders' approval.